makiki99/h3templates/templates/one_minute_madness/index.md

     * Tier 3: Earthquake, Land Mine, Destroy Undead, Hypnotize, Mirth, Misfortune
     * Tier 4: Town Portal, Fly, Slayer, Fire Shield
     * Tier 5: Dimension Door, Magic Mirror
+* Banned Artifacts:
+    * Treasure: Ring of Vitality, Amulet of the Undertaker, Bird of Perception, Stoic Watchman, Emblem of Cognizance, Legs of Legion, Necklace of Swiftness, Charm of Mana, Talisman of Mana, Pendant of Dispassion, Pendant of Free Will, Pendant of Life, Pendant of Death, Pendant of Total Recall, Pendant of Holiness, Pendant of Second Sight, Bow of Elven Cherrywood
+    * Minor: Rib Cage Vampire's Cowl, Loins of Legion, Torso of Legion, Bowstring of the Unicorn's Mane, Inexhaustible Cart of Lumber, Inexhaustible Cart of Ore
-* Banned Artifacts: Angel Wings, Tome of Fire Magic, Tome of Air Magic, Tome of Water Magic, Tome of Earth Magic, Spellbinder's Hat, Wayfarer's Boots, Vampire's Cowl, Dead Man's Boots, Amulet of the Undertaker, Ambassador's Sash, Diplomat's Ring, Statesman's Medal, Orb of Driving Rain, Bird of Perception, Stoic Watchman, Emblem of Cognizance, Legs of Legion, Loins of Legion, Torso of Legion, Arms of Legion, Head of Legion, Necklace of Swiftness, Charm of Mana, Talisman of Mana, Endless Sack of Gold, Endless Bag of Gold, Endless Purse of Gold, Ring of Vitality, Rib Cage, Boots of Speed.
+    * Major: Boots of Speed, Dead Man's Boots, Ambassador's Sash, Wayfarer's Boots, Diplomat's Ring, Statesman's Medal, Orb of Silt, Orb of the Firmament, Orb of Driving Rain, Orb of Tempestuous Fire, Arms of Legion, Head of Legion, Endless Bag of Gold, Endless Purse of Gold, Pendant of Negativity, Angel Feather Arrows, Ring of Infinite Gems, Eversmoking Ring of Sulfur, Everpouring Vial of Mercury, Everflowing Crystal Cloak
-* Banned heroes: Sanya, Malcom, Serena, Ash, Nimbus, Geon, Oris, Tiva, Ayden.
+    * Relic: Angel Wings, Tome of Fire Magic, Tome of Air Magic, Tome of Water Magic, Tome of Earth Magic, Spellbinder's Hat, Endless Sack of Gold
+* Banned heroes: Ulfretin, Piquedram, Solmyr, Ayden, Straker, Aislinn, Deemer, Giselle
 * Banned skills: Eagle Eye, Learning, First Aid.
 * Combat turn limit: 100